The second minimum of Barnes-Wall lattices: Introduction

 \section{Introduction}

 The Barnes-Wall lattices form an infinite series of lattices of dimension $2^m$ for $m\in \N $.
-They are constructed in \cite{BW} which explicitly elaborates their minimal vectors to show that the Barnes-Wall lattices are locally densest lattices.
+They are constructed in \cite{BW} which explicitly elaborates a subset of their minimal vectors to show that the Barnes-Wall lattices are locally densest lattices.
 This fact also follows from an inspection of their automorphism group.
 For $m\neq 3$ this group is a subgroup of index 2 of the real Clifford group (see \cite{NRS}), a fact that allows Bachoc in \cite{Bachoc} to show that for $m\geq 3$ all non-empty layers of the Barnes-Wall lattices form spherical 6-designs.
+This paper gives a construction of the Barnes-Wall lattices as subdirect products (Theorem \ref{subdir}) that is used to give an easy proof of their kissing number (Lemma \ref{lemmin}) and to show that for $m\geq 3$ the minimal vectors form a spherical 6-design (Proposition \ref{des}).

 The most prominent construction of the Barnes-Wall lattices is by applying Construction D to a chain of Reed-Muller codes (see for instance \cite[Chapter 8, Section 8]{SPLAG}, \cite{BW}, and also \cite{HN} for a basis-independent formulation).
 Berlekamp and Sloane \cite{RM} show that in the $r$-th order binary Reed-Muller code of length $2^m$ and minimum distance $d=2^{m+r}$, the only codewords having weight between $d$ and $2d$ are those with weights of the form $2d-2^i$ for some $i$.
-Motivated by this observation, certain experiments, and the theta series of the Barnes-Wall lattice of dimension 64 and 128 in \cite{OEIS} Christoph Keller \cite{Keller} conjectured that a similar property should also be true for the Barnes-Wall lattices.
+Motivated by this observation, certain experiments, and the theta series of the Barnes-Wall lattice of dimension 64 and 128 in \cite{OEIS}, Christoph Keller \cite{Keller} conjectured that a similar property should also be true for the Barnes-Wall lattices.

-The present note is a first step in this direction showing that the Barnes-Wall lattices of minimum $d$ have no vectors of norm $a$ with $d<a <3d/2 $.
+Theorem \ref{secondmin} is a first step in this direction showing that the Barnes-Wall lattices of minimum $d$ have no vectors of norm $a$ with $d<a <3d/2 $.